oe/duplex-message/packages/duplex-message/README.md

 > 1. you have iframes / workers / windows opened by another window
 > 2. you need to communicate between them.

-`PostMessageHub` is a class, new an instance before using it:
+`PostMessageHub` is a class, `new` an instance in every peer before using it
 ```js
 import { PostMessageHub } from "duplex-message"